ni/ams-capabilities/AMSTEMPLATES.md

 ## Testing without PAtools

 ### Within the Project
-* Execute "Test BLS Power Supply.vi" and "Test BLS Power Supply Temlate UI.vi"
+* Execute "Test AMS Power Supply.vi" and "Test AMS Power Supply Template UI.vi"

 ### With the AdasReplayHilApplication project
 * Create the config json using the "Create Config Json.vi"